Real Toric Varieties: Interactions between their Geometry and their Topology: Toric Real Structures

 We say that $\varepsilon$ is a \emph{twist cocycle} of $X$.
 Choosing the element $t\cdot x$ instead of $x$ yields the twist cocycle $\varepsilon t \tau(t)^{-1}$.
 Hence, the class of $\varepsilon$ in $H^1(\Z/2;T(\C))$ is independent of such choice.
 We call it the \emph{twist class} of $X$.
 Following Lemma~\ref{lem:group_cohomo_tori}, we will often consider the twist class as an element of the group cohomology of the cocharacter lattice. \end{dfn}

 The twist class is a complete invariant of principal homogenous real toric varieties under the action of a given torus.
-If we consider two such varieties $T\curvearrowright X_1,X_2$, then they are equivariantly isomorphic if and only if they have the same twist class, cf. Remark 1.18 in \cite{Huruguen:2011aa} or Lemma~2.11 in \cite{real_horo}.
-Therefore, the twist class vanishes if and only if the principal homogenous real toric variety admits a real point, cf. Remark~4.1 in \cite{Ronan_survey}.
+Let $T\curvearrowright X_1,X_2$ be two such varieties, they are equivariantly isomorphic if and only if they have the same twist class, \textit{cf.} \cite[Remark~1.18]{Huruguen:2011aa} or \cite[Lemma~2.11]{real_horo}.
+Therefore, the twist class vanishes if and only if the principal homogenous real toric variety admits a real point, \textit{cf.} \cite[Remark~4.1]{Ronan_survey}.

 \begin{rem} Let $T\curvearrowright X$ be a $n$-dimensional principal homogeneous complex toric variety.
 We have the following “\,fibration\,” of groupoids:

 Modulo equivalence, it has the following description: